ShawanDeba/Weather-App/README.md

 **Search for Weather:-**
 1. Enter the name of a city or location in the input field.
 2. Press the "Search" button.
-4. View the current weather conditions for the specified location.
+3. If the city name is valid it will give the current weather conditions for the specified location.
+4. Otherwise it will show an error "enter valid city name"

 ## Contributing